emidec/emidec.github.io/_pages/talks.md

 -   Membership and Property Inference Attacks against Machine Learning Models
     IEEE CVPR Workshop on Bright and Dark Sides of Computer Vision: Challenges and Opportunities for Privacy and Security ([CV-COPS 2019](https://cvcops19.cispa.saarland/))
     Long Beach, CA, June 2019
+-	Genomic Privacy: Are we heading in the right direction?
+	IEEE S&P International Workshop on Privacy Engineering ([IWPE'18](http://iwpe.info/IWPE18))
+	London, UK, April 2018
 -   From Private Statistics to Privacy in Mobility Analytics
     Royal Statistical Society meeting on Privacy and Security in Statistics
     London, UK, May 2017